 The experience started with the warm welcome of tourism manager, Dirk Slawetzki, from the tourist board of the city of Gelsenkirchen.
 Afterward, they visited the first waypoint, Halde Rheinelbe in Gelsenkirchen Süd, a prominent place typical of the Ruhr area, which arose from mining.
 To go deeper into the mining past of the Ruhr area, the group had the opportunity to visit the former Consolidation colliery, now a park and place of culture where industrial buildings have been transformed into a new life.

-Then the experience moved into football history and German culture.
-The bloggers walked around with a group of Schake fans who come from Southern Germany, they started by visiting the Glückauf Kampfbahn, a football stadium that was built in 1927 on the site of the former consolidation colliery.
+Then the experience moved into football history and German culture through the Mythos tour by its creator, guide, and ‘heart’ of the tour, Olivier Krusichinski, as well as a group of Schalke fans who came from Southern Germany and accompany the bloggers all day long.
+The tour started by visiting the Glückauf Kampfbahn, a football stadium that was built in 1927 on the site of the former consolidation colliery.
 Until the construction of the park stadium in 1973, the arena served as the home ground for the local team, FC Schalke 04.
 The stadium has old pictures of the Glückauf Kampfbahn.
-Glückauf is the old miner salute, this greeting connects the wish for a safe exit from the mine after the shift as it was a dangerous job.
+‘Glückauf’ is the old miner salute, this greeting connects the wish for a safe exit from the mine after the shift as it was a dangerous job.

-They visited St. Joseph in Schalke Church where there is the world-famous football stained glass of a saint with football shoes in the colors of Schalke (blue and white).
+The group also visited St. Joseph in Schalke Church where there is the world-famous football stained glass of a saint with football shoes in the colors of Schalke (blue and white).
 As well saint Barbara, saint patron of the miners.
 In the last stained glass, you can see the connection with the region with the two mineworkers, the mines shaft, the coal wagon, and the river Emscher.
-This experience recovers the mining past and the community spirit that has breathed in sport.
+This experience recovers the mining past and the community spirit that has breathed in sport, actually under the credo “find your inner Schalke”, the four-hour tour is willing to recontour this sense of community, the basis not only for the cohesion of the miners but an indispensable part of a football team and its fans.

 Hamm and their artistic flair